CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_DIN_Analysis.md

 <img src="FOCB_DIN_Analysis_files/figure-gfm/compare_gam_observed-1.png" style="display: block; margin: auto;" />

-This does better than the linear model, but only slightly
+This does better than the linear model, but only slightly.

 ## Sample Sizes are Wildly Unequal